 Anyone who successfully stops drinking for a whole month is more likely to abstain from alcohol for 6 months.

 3 months of not drinking reduces your risk of cancer.
-Because alcohol is a known human carcinogen (not enough people know that, btw), abstaining from alcohol will eventually decrease your risk of getting cancer.
+Because alcohol is a known human carcinogen, abstaining from alcohol will eventually decrease your risk of getting cancer.

 Types of cancer that alcohol is known to contribute to include: